Lucass2021/RN-user-card/README.md

 ## 📝 Description

-> This is a simple project with the objetive to practice API request in React/React Native.
+> This is a simple project with the objective to practice API request in React/React Native.
 ---

 ## 🚀 Technologies